Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Experiments

 \subsubsection{Medical Images}

-As Deep GEO, PIAD, and Deep IF are superior to other methods with a large margin on natural image datasets, we chose them for evaluation medical images.
-We presented results in Table~\ref{table:main}.
-For our method, we provided results obtained with and without progressive growing training regime.
+Given Deep GEO, PIAD, and Deep IF are superior to the other methods on natural image datasets, we chose them for evaluation on the medical images too, where such a diverse variability is absent (see Table~\ref{table:main}).
+For our method, we report results obtained with and without the progressive growing training regime.

-Remarkably, our approach significantly outperforms Deep GEO and Deep IF in both medical datasets.
-The Deep GEO shows poor performance on the digital pathology data, where the images are invariant to geometric transformations.
+Remarkably, our approach significantly outperforms Deep GEO and Deep IF in \yellow{both} medical datasets.
+The Deep GEO shows poor performance on the digital pathology data \yellow{(only 52.4\% with the default hyperparameters proposed by the authors)}, where the images are invariant to geometric transformations.
 Indeed, digital pathology scans do not have space orientation; rotations and translations of them are not distinguishable.
 We can tell that the Deep GEO is not applicable to such data.
 For NIH PA and AP projections, ROC AUC's are also very low.
 Our hypothesis is that if abnormality occupy a small region of the image, the classifier still distinguishes the geometric transformations well, so the quality clasification hardly indicates such abnormalities.
 For NIH (a subset) with more ``obvious'' abnormalities (the abnormal region is larger), the Deep GEO approach shows better results.

-Deep IF failed on NIH (PA proj.) and NIH (AP proj.).
-Again probably due to domain shift between ImageNet and X-ray images, features obtained from the pre-trained network turned out to be not discriminative for this task.
-However, for the Camelyon16 and NIH (a subset) experiments, ROC AUC is quite high.
-We suggest that if the feature extractor network was pre-trained on more relative to X-ray image analysis task, Deep IF would show high performance on NIH (PA proj.) and NIH (AP proj.) experiments.
-We conclude that the weakest side of this approach is feature representation.
-Now, there is no explicit algorithm on how to obtain discriminative feature space for a different experimental setup.
+\yellow{Deep IF displayed inferior performance on the NIH (PA proj.) and NIH (AP proj.) datasets, achieving ROC AUC scores of 52.2\% and 54.3\% respectively (Table}~\ref{table:main}\yellow{, default hyperparameters proposed by the authors).} \yellow{This might probably be due to the} domain shift between ImageNet and X-ray images, \yellow{whereby the features} obtained from the pre-trained network turned out to be not discriminative for this task.
+However, for the Camelyon16 and NIH (a subset) experiments, \yellow{the} ROC AUC is quite high.
+We \yellow{postulate that if the feature extractor network was pre-trained on images which closely-resembled those of the X-ray image analysis task, Deep IF would demonstrate a significantly-improved performance on the NIH (PA proj.) and the NIH (AP proj.) datasets as well.} We conclude that the weakest side of this approach is feature representation. \yellow{Currently,} there \yellow{exists} no explicit algorithm for \yellow{obtaining discriminative feature spaces for differing experimental setups.}

+It is worth noting that our method also uses the features pre-trained on \textit{ImageNet}, but for image comparison (rather than image representation), since the learnt features (though not being discriminative due to the domain shift), \yellow{) might still prove useful in determining the key differences between images} (via the perceptual loss).